sagemath/trac_to_gh/Issue 7447.md

 sage: sagenb.version.date
 '2009-11-12 11:56:53'
 ```
-This is similar to `sage.version`, except this `date` also has the install / package build time.
-This could be useful to developers.
+This is similar to `sage.version`.

 Reminder: If this merges, update #7390's test report generator, which has a notebook version field.